0xbitx/Dedsec-usb/README.md

  1. double click the dedsec-usb.ino file
  2. click on Tools > Board > Arduino Leonardo.
  3. Click on Tools again, choose Port and the port select Pro Micro.
- 4. click the Upload button or press CTR + U to flash/program the Pro Micro.
+ 4. click the Upload button or press CTRL + U to flash the Pro Micro.
 You should see “Done uploading.” at the bottom if it’s successful.

  Format your microSD to FAT32 and move your script on the microSD without folder just a txt file script

 ## dip switch code and script function
-- 0000 - reverse shell
+- 1111 - sticky trick | press shift key 5 times
-- 0001 - dump password
+- 1110 - reverse shell
-- 0011 - dump sam file
+- 1101 - dump sam file
-- 0111 - dns spoof
+- 1100 - local dns spoof
-- 1111 - remote desktop
+- 1011 - enable remote desktop
-- 1000 - reverse shell using powershell
+- 1010 - reverse shell using powershell
-- 1100 - disable firewall
+- 1001 - disable firewall
-- 1110 - disable windows defender using powershell
+- 1000 - disable windows defender using powershell
-- 1010 - rickroll
+- 0111 - rickroll
-- 0101 - disable windows defender permanently
+- 0110 - disable windows defender permanently
-- 1100 - run metasploit payload
+- 0101 - run metasploit payload
-- 0011 - revershell using netcat
+- 0100 - revershell using netcat
-- 1001 -
+- 0011 - run a virus
-- 0110 -
+- 0010 - add hidden user (user:dedsec password:dedsec1337)
-- 1011 -
+- 0001 -
-- 0111 -
+- 0000 -